-We paired the Blue Train with the magical hotels and Botswana safari camps of our partners Belmond.
-Our journey includes unique experiences, from the Blue Train, to beautiful Cape Town, to unique stays in the bush.
+Blue Train Luxury Safari is one of our favorite journeys.
+We paired the Blue Train with five-star hotels and luxury Belmond Botswana safari camps.
+Our journey includes unique experiences, from the Blue Train itself, to beautiful Cape Town, to unique stays in the Botswana bush.

 But remember: book early; the camps are small and popular.

-Special Value: We extend valuable Virtuoso complimentary and exclusive amenities to our guests at every accommodation in this program.
+*Special Value: We extend valuable complimentary and exclusive amenities to our guests at every accommodation in this Blue Train Luxury Safari because we are members of the exclusive Bellini Club and members of Virtuoso.
 They include but are not limited to dining credits, spa credits and helicopter rides.

 “There was so much going on—meeting people in the rear lounge car with its immense windows, enjoying afternoon tea or exquisite meals and fine South African wines—we almost forgot to look out the window at the passing scene.”